 We get this question a lot.
-As the technologies RSG covers become more complex and platform-like they require more expertise to implement — expertise typically found by investing in outside services from consultancies, integrators, and other "channel partners."
+As MarTech stacks get more complex and integration-centric, they require more expertise to implement — expertise typically found by investing in outside services from consultancies, integrators, and vendor "channel partners."

 Given that ratio or spend, does it make sense to focus more on the implementation partner than the technology vendor?

 Actually, no. Partners come and go, but your choice of software will stick with you for a long, long time.
 Put another way: there's sixty ways to leave your integrator, but only one very unpleasant way to leave your vendor.

 Whenever you start a technology project, get clear about what you need from any outside consultants.
 There's a good chance you may need various "soft skills" such as information and process analysis, user experience, and change management, along with migration support.
 Your software vendor's own professional services arm — which focuses more narrowly on getting their technology implemented — likely won't prove very strong here.